Key takeaways:

 Key unique features

-- Free extras include WHOIS privacy, SSL, and email forwarding
+- Free extras such as WHOIS privacy, SSL certificates, and email forwarding

-- Strong security through DNSSEC, domain lock, and 2FA at no extra cost
+- Strong security through DNSSEC, domain lock, and two-factor authentication

 Who it’s best for

-- Cost-conscious users, startups, and small teams who want affordable domain names without upsells
+- Cost-conscious startups and small teams that want simple domain pricing

-- People managing multiple domains with bulk search and simple tools
+- People managing multiple domains who need bulk search tools

 What users are saying